fwilleke80/com_audioarchive/docs/user/installation.md

 Optional requirements:

-- FFmpeg for waveform and spectral-analysis generation
+- FFmpeg for waveform, spectrogram, and frequency-profile generation
 - `proc_open()` for launching FFmpeg and diagnostic FFprobe checks
 - PHP `ZipArchive` for archive export and restore